 Children are immersed in a world where everything is a lesson, and everything for them is new.
 From field trips to recreational activities, parents should always be on alert and assure their wellness and safety.
 Sometimes parents expect their children to know better; however, at times, that is not the case.

-When children attend school, they usually spend more time at school than with the parents.
+When children attend school, they usually spend more time at school than with their parents.
 Since parents are consistently working and dealing with everyday life, they cannot be there for them every moment.
-In this case, we would entrust our children to the school or supervisor who watches for the safety of the kids.
+In this case, we entrust our children to the school or supervisor who watches for the safety of the kids.
 It is the school's or day care's legal responsibility to ensure the security and wellness of your children.
 What happens if your child suffered an accident because of the carelessness and negligence of the school or day care?

 How Do You Legally Define School or Daycare Supervision?

 Essentially, there are different classes and levels that teachers and workers of the school must enforce, which I will explain later.
-But for now, understand that there is no fixed or rule as to what is considered the proper supervision for children.
+But for now, understand that there is no fixed rule as to what is considered the proper supervision for children.
 However, listed below is a good rule of thumb when you are trying to figure out if the accident your child suffered was due to the disregard of another.

 How to Know if the Accident your Child Suffered was Negligent